Best Pen Tablets for online teaching

 Gaomon S620 Drawing Pen tablet for Online Teaching

-The GAOMON S620 Tablet offers an affordable option for digital artists on a budget.
-Its compact size makes it highly portable, perfect for artists on the go.
+The GAOMON S620 graphic tablet offers an affordable option for teachers and students on a budget.
+Its small size makes it highly portable, perfect for carrying on the go.

-The tablet comes with an active drawing area of 6.5 x 4 inches, which is a decent size if you are planning to use this with your laptop.
+It comes with a compact drawing area of 6.5 x 4 inches, which is a perfect size if you are planning to use this with your laptop.

-Just like more expensive tablets, S620’s battery-free Pen has 8192 levels of pen pressure sensitivity producing an accurate, precise and natural experience.
+Just like more expensive tablets, Its battery-free Pen has 8192 levels of pressure sensitivity, producing an accurate, precise and natural drawing experience.

-S620 has four programmable shortcut keys on the top of the tablet and 2 buttons on stylus that is built to make your work easier.
+In addition, There are four programmable shortcut keys on the top of the tablet that is built to make your work easier.

 5. Veikk S640